Agoric/documentation/main/javascript-modifications/ses-guide.md

 access to mutable state (`harden(new Map())` still behaves like a normal mutable `Map`), but it means their methods stay the same and can't be surprisingly changed by someone else

-Defined objects (`mint`, `issuer`, `zcf`, etc.) shouldn't need hardening as their constructors should do that work.
+For example, the Agoric programming environment defines objects (`mint`, `issuer`, `zcf`, etc.) that shouldn't need hardening as their constructors should do that work.
 It's mainly records, callbacks, and ephemeral objects that need hardening.

 You can send a message to a hardened object.
 If it's a record, you can access its properties and their values.